eastgenomics/eggd_mosdepth/README.md

     The following label option would be passed:
     `"label1, label2, label3, label4, label5, label6"`

 <b>When calculating coverage to get a more accurate calculation it is required to discount multi mapped reads (those with a MAPQ of 0), and duplicate reads.
-This is done by default with the Quality Flags input parameter, but may be included by setting to False.<b>
+This is done by default with the Quality Flags input parameter, but may be included by setting to False.</b>
 <br></br>

 ## What does this app output?
 This app outputs:
 - `{prefix}.mosdepth.global.dist.txt`